alemolina43/lighthouse-js-fundamentals/README.md

-This repository contains all the exercises in the JS Mastery section for the LHL prep course
+This folder contains all the challenges contained in the JS Mastery chapter